-Mr. Healey grew up in Peabody, Massachusetts and graduated from Saint John's Preparatory School, Boston College and Boston College Law School.
-He received the Alumni Award for Outstanding Contribution to the Development of the Law School for his work as the sole student representative on the Law School committee that negotiated with the university for the relocation of the Law School on the newly acquired Newton College Campus and on the Law School committee that oversaw the design and development of the new Law School facility on the Newton College Campus.
+Mr. Healey grew up in Peabody, Massachusetts and graduated from Saint John's Preparatory School, Boston College and Boston College Law School where he received the Alumni Award for Outstanding Contribution to the Development of the Law School for his work as the sole student representative on the Law School committees that negotiated with the university for the relocation of the Law School on the newly acquired Newton College Campus and on the design and development of the new Law School facility.

 Mr. Healey worked as a legal intern in the Legal Department for the Boston Redevelopment Authority during law school, and joined the Legal Department as a staff attorney following graduation.
-He relocated to Connecticut in the fall of 1977 and joined the law firm of Gilman & Marks.
+He relocated to Connecticut in the fall of 1977 and joined the law firm of Gilman & Marks, where he became partner.
 He joined Hoberman & Pollack, P.C., the predecessor of Rome McGuigan, P.C. as a principal in 1984, and, in addition to his practice, has overseen the day-to-day administration of the firm since 1993.